-The Kentucky Homecare Program provides elderly Kentucky residents, who are at risk of being placed in a nursing home, with necessary in-home services.
-This allows the individual to continue to live at home, while continuing to get the assistance he or she needs in order to do so.
+The Kentucky Homecare Program provides elderly Kentucky residents who are at risk of being placed in a nursing home with necessary in-home services.
+This allows the individual to continue to live at home.
 Assistance might include a variety of services, such as care coordination, personal care, bathing, dressing, meals delivered to the home, house cleaning, and respite relief for family caregivers.

 This category of program is sometimes called a nursing home diversion program.
 In addition to helping seniors, its intent is to reduce wasteful spending by preventing individuals from unnecessarily entering into Medicaid-funded nursing homes simply because they lack the funds for limited home care.

-The Kentucky Homecare Program is administered by the Kentucky Department for Aging and Independent Living (DAIL) through Area Agencies on Aging and Independent Living (AAAIL); there are 15 area agencies throughout the state.
-For more information about this program, or to request an application, contact the AAII in your area here or call 502-564-6930.
-You can also find limited information about this program here.
-Area agencies include the following:
+The Kentucky Homecare Program is administered by the Kentucky Department for Aging and Independent Living (DAIL) through Area Agencies on Aging and Independent Living (AAAIL).
+There are 15 area agencies throughout the state.

-Make note that there be waiting lists in some of these areas.
-The waiting list is needs based, meaning applicants with lower income and greater functional need are given priority.
+Make note that there may be waiting lists in some areas.
+The waiting list is needs-based, meaning applicants with lower income and greater functional need are given priority.